dwinterLA-zz/ground-source/README.md

 ## The Contact Us form

 An interesting implementation.
-The form that's part of the 'Contat Us' modal makes a POST request to a Google script that is 'deployed as web app'.
+The form that's part of the 'Contact Us' modal makes a POST request to a Google script that is 'deployed as web app'.

 The script lives within this gmail account: `groundsourcemailer@gmail.com` .
 As of this writing, the script does two things: